Out in the UK This Week

-It’s got Instagram looks, this monochrome documentary shot on 16mm film and with a heavy influence of the Hungarian miserabilist Béla Tarr.
-It artfully artlessly follows a hippie/hermit as he serenely goes about his hardscrabble life off the grid.
+It’s got Instagram looks, this monochrome documentary shot on 16mm film and heavily influenced by the Hungarian miserabilist Béla Tarr.
+It artfully artlessly follows a hippie/hermit living out in the wilds in Britain somewhere as he serenely goes about his hardscrabble life off the grid.
 Clouds scud by, lambs bleat, the wind sighs – for 20 minutes ambient sound is all you get.
 Is this man a sad hero?
 A heroic outsider?
 A sage?
 A loonie?
 Maybe a bit of all of them.
 I watched it on my laptop, with my phone charging off the USB port and my email syncing away in the background.
 It felt like a holiday from all that.
 If you’re also a stressed-out, always-on screen-jockey this might be for you too.

 Big Boys Gone Bananas (Dogwoof, cert E, DVD)